hamzahmd/Email-list/Readme.md

 # Email List

 - This is just a UI based application with no database where you can add and remove Emails
-- This project is build with ES5 Prototype Syntax and ES6 Classes to understand the concepts of Object Oriented Programming (OOP) in JavaScript
+- This project is built with ES5 Prototype Syntax and then converted to ES6 Classes to understand the concepts of Object Oriented Programming (OOP) in JavaScript

 ## Libraries